aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

 Through scandals like that of Cambridge Analytics \citep{hinds2020wouldn}, the public is becoming aware that companies are storing their personal data, and may not be keeping it to themselves.
 Fundamental privacy rights are becoming ever more important.
 Whenever an organization is storing data, legal requirements should be carefully considered so as to keep this data safe and private.

 Along with the use of data come certain risks and considerations.
-While the general notion is that more data enables better AI systems, we have to consider that this can cause privacy issues.
-By implementing a data sharing policy in the organization, we can reduce the need to create duplicated data and allow engineers come up with ideas and build systems more quickly.
+While the general notion is that more data enables better AI systems, one has to consider that this can cause privacy issues.
+By implementing a data sharing policy in the organization, one can reduce the need to create duplicated data and allow engineers come up with ideas and build systems more quickly.
 The benefits of having data widely available within the organization, are countered by the increased risk of data breaches and privacy issues \citep{figueiredo2017data}.
 An example of a data breach is the case of Ashley Madison \citep{cross2019media}, a dating website enabling extramarital affairs.
 Needless to say, their data was highly personal and such breaches should be avoided at all cost.
 If the organization implements greater transparency (of data) between departments to empower AI development, it will require a shift of the traditional organizational boundaries.
-As an organization, we will need to find the balance between quick access to data without asking for permission, so as to enable new ideas and quick prototyping of AI systems, versus adequate security to minimize the risk of data breaches.
-Even when the internal permissions are secured, we should also protect against malicious external attacks such as exfiltration attacks \citep{d2016data}, in which unauthorized malware or a malicious actor performs an unauthorized data transfer.
+As an organization, you have to find the balance between quick access to data without asking for permission, so as to enable new ideas and quick prototyping of AI systems, versus adequate security to minimize the risk of data breaches.
+Even when the internal permissions are secured, one should also protect against malicious external attacks such as exfiltration attacks \citep{d2016data}, in which unauthorized malware or a malicious actor performs an unauthorized data transfer.

 Given the above considerations, it is essential that the data requirements necessary to achieve the set-out goals in Step 1 (subsection \ref{sec:goals}) are explored thoroughly and a dedicated internal data privacy manager or external consultant is put in charge of correctly dealing with data given the local privacy laws such as the California Consumer Privacy Act (CCPA) \citep{de2018guide}, Singapore's Personal Data Protection Act 2012 (PDPA) \citep{wong2017data} and the European Union's General Data Protection Regulation (GDPR) \citep{voigt2017eu}.
 The latter, for instance, grants customers access to data that has been collected about them.
 It should also be noted that if the organization is active in multiple countries, the privacy laws of those respective countries should all be respected.